Spike Lee: Awards and honors

 Two of his films have competed for the Palme d'Or award at the Cannes Film Festival, and of the two, BlacKkKlansman won the Grand Prix in 2018.
 Lee's films Do the Right Thing, Malcolm X, 4 Little Girls, She's Gotta Have It, and Bamboozled were each selected by the Library of Congress for preservation in the National Film Registry for being "culturally, historically, or aesthetically significant".
 On May 18, 2016, Lee delivered the Commencement address for The Johns Hopkins University Class of 2016.

-He has been named as the recipient of the Ebert Director Award at the TIFF Tribute Awards for the 2023 Toronto International Film Festival.
-In March 2024, Lee received a Board of Governor's Award from the American Society of Cinematographers.
-In October of 2025, he accepted a Lifetime Achievement Award from the Chicago International Film Festival.
+In 2020, Lee received the Chaplin Award at a New York City gala presented by Film at Lincoln Center.
+In 2021, he was recognized by American Cinema Editors (ACE), receiving its ACE Golden Eddie Filmmaker of the Year Award.
+In 2022, Lee was honored with a Lifetime Achievement Award by the Directors Guild of America (DGA).
+He was named as the recipient of the Ebert Director Award at the TIFF Tribute Awards for the 2023 Toronto International Film Festival.
+In March 2024, Lee received a Board of Governor's Award from the American Society of Cinematographers (ASC).
+In October 2025, he accepted a Lifetime Achievement Award from the Chicago International Film Festival.
+That same year, Lee received a Career Achievement Award at the Critics Choice Association's 8th Annual Celebration of Black Cinema & Television.

+Four of Lee's films (Bamboozled, David Byrne's American Utopia, Do the Right Thing, and Malcolm X) had been included in The Criterion Collection.
+Do the Right Thing was also included in CC40, a 40-film box set celebrating Criterion's 40th anniversary.